KingSora/OverlayScrollbars/README.md

   });
   ```

-  Since scrollbar styles are usually simple, this set of options should be enough to get your desired styling.
+  Since scrollbar styles are usually simple, this set of options should be enough to get the styling you want.
-  In case you need more freedom you can create your own styles by adding styling to the base class names described in the next section.
+  If you need more freedom, you can create your own styles by adding styling to the base class names described in the next section.

   ### Scrollbars structure and CSS class names